Published February 2017 | Updated August 2017 | Edited June 15, 2024

 PayPal data syncs can be tricky.
-Importing PayPal transactions into QuickBooks Online (QBO) can be frustrating.
+Importing PayPal transactions into QuickBooks Online (QBO) can be frustrating until you understand this feed does not work like a "regular" bank feed.

-How you choose to integrate your PayPal data with QBO (or not) depends on what you are using PayPal for.
+How you choose to integrate your PayPal data with QBO (or not) depends on what you are using PayPal for - for sales or for expenses.

 If you have a large volume of PayPal sales transactions, I do NOT recommend integrating at all.
 It just clutters up the data base and may make it more difficult to have accurate financial statements.
 Check my "another way" method below on how to book PayPal sales without app integration.